 “The demand for online grocery is up 80 percent to over 100 percent at our facilities,” says Curt Avallone, the Chief Business Officer of Takeoff Technologies [iii]

-Avallone is saying that the average basket size per online order is up, averaging around $200 per “basket size” compared to the normal $150 before the Coronavirus outbreak.
-Fabric recently published a report which predicts that online grocery shopping in the U.S. could rise to 12% by the end of the year. [iv] Avallone also said that more grocers are turning to micro-fulfillment centers as they are anticipating more orders being online in the coming months.
-As the retail climate is changing rapidly with our current economy and situation, grocers are determined to not fall behind.
+Avallone is saying that the average basket size per online order is up, averaging around $200 per “basket size”.
+Compared to the normal $150 before the Coronavirus outbreak.
+Moreover, Fabric recently published a report which predicts that online grocery shopping in the U.S. could rise to 12% by the end of the year. [iv] Avallone also said that more grocers are turning to micro-fulfillment centers.
+As they are anticipating more orders being online in the coming months.
+As the retail climate is changing rapidly with our current economy and situation.
+Indeed, grocers are determined to not fall behind.

 Image Source